ibm-cloud-docs/vpc/vsi_is_about_vpc.md

 There are thousands of applications available to run on Linux on POWER.
 Many open source applications have been compiled for the Power Architecture and are available in public repositories.
 For a complete inventory of those applications, see the [Open Source Power Availability Tool](https://www.ibm.com/developerworks/library/l-ospat-trs/index.html){: external}.
 Additionally, many applications that are written for x86 architectures can run (without any or few code changes) on Power.
 For more information on running x86 applications on Power, see [Porting x86 Linux applications to IBM POWER](https://developer.ibm.com/linuxonpower/porting-guide/){: external}.

-For more informatiom about the IBM Cloud Virtual Servers for VPC on POWER beta program or to dive into deep learning and AI with Power systems, see the following links:
+For more informatiom about the IBM Cloud Virtual Servers for VPC on POWER or to dive into deep learning and AI with Power systems, see the following links:

 * [IBM Cloud Virtual Private Cloud on POWER](https://developer.ibm.com/linuxonpower/power-virtual-private-cloud/){: external}
 * [Deep learning and AI on IBM Power Systems](https://developer.ibm.com/linuxonpower/deep-learning-powerai/){: external}